The card item will always be sold with the same metadata.

 Metadata Priority

-If an item does not have dynamic metadata, the metadata defined in
+If an item does not have dynamic metadata, the metadata defined in shops.lua will be used.

-server/editable.luafor that item, the returned metadata will replace or override the fixed metadata.
+If a function exists in server/editable.lua for that item, the returned metadata will replace or override the fixed metadata.

 Recommendations